Gaboon Viper: Profile and Information

 A more significant victim that has been struck will often run away, only to die later, not too far away, and be tracked down by scent.
 Because of their large, heavy body, the adult snakes have no problem eating prey as large as a fully grown rabbit.

-These vipers are known to feed on a variety of birds and mammals, like doves, many species of rodents, such as field mice and rats, as well as rabbits and hares.
+These vipers feed on various birds and mammals, like doves, rodents, field mice and rats, and rabbits and hares.

 Fun Facts